 - ½ cup full fat cream cheese (125g)

 - ½ teaspoon baking powder

 For the Cinnamon Swirl

-To make the cream cheese frosting, mix together the cream cheese, sweetener and loosen with 1 tbsp of almond milk.
+- To make the cream cheese frosting, mix together the cream cheese, sweetener and loosen with 1 tablespoon of almond milk.
 Fill into a piping bag and decorate the pancake stack.

 This post contains affiliate links.
 If you click on one of these links and purchase a product, I may earn a small commission, at no extra cost to you.
 Thank you for supporting Sugar Free Londoner.